Eating out on the Isle of Wight

 I have an expert pizza connoisseur in the family.

-She is 8 and there is nothing she doesn’t know, love and admire about pizzas.
+She is 8 (now just about to turn 11 and the vote still stands!).
+There is nothing she doesn’t know, love and admire about pizzas.

 She has even asked to live in Italy previously. (pasta and ice cream are her other loves)